 BLE and CAN stacks were readily available which supported rapid developments including multiple message acquisitions from cluster, infotainment system and transmit the same to the Android smartphone via BLE.

 CAN stack is also optimized to support CAN 2.0 including Baud rate settings, time quanta settings, CAN message ID filters, allocation of message buffers, etc. Software filters were enabled to acquire the CAN messages from particular message IDs and messages from 28 different IDs were acquired simultaneously.

-Also BLE stack is also integrated with custom profiles including multiple services and characteristics for each useful message.
+Also BLE stack is also integrated with custom profiles including multiple services and characteristics for each message.

-Between acquisition and BLE transmission, there were proprietary algorithms to be implemented in order to convert the message into user understandable format.
+Between acquisition and BLE transmission, there were proprietary algorithms to be implemented to convert the message into a user understandable format.
 These algorithms are hardcoded into the application code and programmed the same into eStorm-B1 Module, once again thanks for KW36A’s 256KB user programmable flash memory.
 256KB program flash memory enabled the module to be used as a standalone system with BLE connectivity.

 Initially all the developments were carried out in customer’s test bench with CAN analyzer tool, including instrument cluster and infotainment system.
 Once the device is validated, it was implemented in their car for demonstration.
 The device is interfaced via available OBD2 connector.
 Power supply to the device was fed from the 12V car battery and connection to the vehicle CAN bus is via 3-pin Screwable terminal connector.